enVId-tech/enVId-tech/README.md

 Working as a software developer in [Oxford Academy Robotics](https://frc4079.org/)

 I love computer science as a hobby, and plan to major in it in post-secondary school.
+I have 3 years of self study on programming, particularly website development.
+I primarily use the MERN stack, however I have worked with Angular, Ionic, and React Native

 # Socials
 [Youtube](https://www.youtube.com/@enVIdGaming)